7 Steps for Effective PR Crisis Management in 2023 [Infographic]

-Here’s what you can find in the dashboard:
+Here’s the list of filters that you can find in the dashboard:

-Which filters are useful when it comes to the PR crisis management?
+Which filters are useful when it comes to crisis management?

 For sure, you have to take into account the number and type of interactions and the number of visits.

-This will help you assess the pace in which the news spreads online and whether the content is getting traction with other users.
+This will help you assess the pace at which the news spreads online and whether the content is getting traction with other users.

 The domain filter will help you pinpoint the earned channels where your company is popular.
 It doesn’t necessarily mean you should invest in a profile on the platform, but you should monitor where the conversation is headed.